-Quincy Hall and Faneuil Marketplace -

-The seat of American history and the site of one of America's most famous shopping and dining experiences, Faneuil Hall Marketplace.
-For over 250 years, the marketplace has played an integral role in the life of Boston's residents so when you are ready to see, taste, and touch a true Boston experience, you'll adore the historic and exciting Faneuil Hall Marketplace!
+Quincy Hall and Faneuil Marketplace - The seat of American history and the site of one of America's most famous shopping and dining experiences is Faneuil Hall Marketplace.
+For over 250 years, the marketplace has played an integral role in the life of Boston's residents so when you are ready to see, taste, and touch a true Boston experience, you'll adore the historic and exciting Faneuil Hall Marketplace.

-Sprawling on 6.5 acres, Faneuil Hall Marketplace attracts more than 18 million visitors annually.
-Located in the heart of downtown Boston and directly across the street from Boston's waterfront, it combines the glories of the past and the vitality of the present with 49 shops, 44 pushcarts, 18 restaurants, 35 food stalls and Boston's most popular comedy nightclub.
-The Marketplace is comprised of three restored 19th century buildings.
-A blend of Neoclassic and Greek revival architecture, the complex is a beautiful representation of old Boston, tastefully enhanced by urban contemporary additions.
+Sprawling on 6.5 acres and located in the heart of downtown Boston, directly across the street from Boston's waterfront, this area combines the glories of the past and the vitality of the present with shops, pushcarts, eateries and more.
+A blend of Neoclassic and Greek revival architecture, the complex is a beautiful representation of old Boston comprised of three restored 19th century buildings with tastefully enhanced urban contemporary additions.
 Ethnic foods, unique gifts and street performers are just a few elements that make the cobblestone streets such a festive and special place.
-During the warm weather, the outdoor cafes are a perfect spot to relax and have a meal or appetizer and drink.